7 Best Eco-Luxury Dive Resorts for a Sustainable Scuba Vacation

 Want to plan a sustainable escape but don’t want to compromise on creature comforts?
 Discover 7 of the world’s best eco-luxury dive resorts in Indonesia, Fiji, the Maldives and Seychelles.

-In the not-so-distant past, a sustainable dive vacation meant compromising on creature comforts.
-Eco-conscious stays were all about taking things back to basics, rather than indulging with energy-intensive amenities.
+In the not-so-distant past, a sustainable dive vacation meant leaving your creature comforts at home.
+Eco-conscious stays were all about taking things back to basics, rather than indulging in high-end facilities or gourmet dining experiences.

-But, thanks to the rising interest in eco-friendly adventures (and sustainable technology), many luxury dive resorts are now cleaning up their acts.
-It’s great news for environmentally-minded divers and our marine ecosystems.
+But thanks to the rising interest in eco-friendly adventures (and sustainable technology), many luxury dive resorts are now cleaning up their acts.
+It’s great news for divers seeking out sustainable stays that put our planet and marine ecosystems first.

 These forward-thinking businesses are setting the stage for a whole new level of sustainable holidaymaking that celebrates guilt-free, luxury stays.
-Many are taking things a step further by actively protecting their marine environments and supporting local conservation initiatives.
+Many are taking things a step further by actively protecting their marine environments – both financially and by getting hands-on with local conservation initiatives.

 In this article, discover 7 of the world’s best eco-luxury dive resorts to help you plan a sustainable scuba vacation.